CircuitSetup/Flux-Capacitor_backup/README.md

 In order to connect your FC to the TCD using BTFFN, just enter the TCD's IP address in the *IP address of TCD* field in the FC's Config Portal.
 On the TCD, no special configuration is required.

-If you power-up TCD and FC at the same time (such as usually [in a car](#car-setup)), and your FC's WiFi is connected to the TCD's access point ("TCD-AP"), check *Wait for TCD-WiFi*.
-This option does not need to be checked if TCD and FC both connect to an existing WiFi network (such as usually at home).

 Afterwards, the FC and the TCD can communicate wirelessly and
 - play time travel sequences in sync,
 - both play an alarm-sequence when the TCD's alarm occurs,